mortezakowkabi/jcb-persian-documentation/047-Tutorial-on-forking-JCB-snippets-so-you-can-share-your-snippets-with-the-rest-of-the-Community.md

 [Watch Full Tutorial on YouTube](https://www.youtube.com/watch?v=0hgHeQVTLOk&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE)

 This guide explains how to **fork**, **clone**, and **contribute** JCB community snippets through GitHub, using the **Snippet Manager**.
-By following these steps, you’ll be ready to make a pull request and contribute your own or improved snippets to the Joomla Component Builder (JCB) community.
+By following these steps, you'll be ready to make a pull request and contribute your own or improved snippets to the Joomla Component Builder (JCB) community.

 ---